 The thing is that ads work.
 I pay for this website by selling services, so I don’t have ads for anyone else.
 I have other websites, however, that don’t sell services actively.
 Ads are how I keep the site in business.

-Take a look at Narrow Bridge Finance.
-I started Narrow Bridge Finance about six years ago, and it has grown to allow me to hire staff writers and create useful products.
+Take a look at Personal Profitability.
+I started the site, formerly Narrow Bridge Finance, about six years ago, and it has grown to allow me to hire staff writers and create useful products.
 The biggest revenue source, though, is ads.

 If you look at any random post on Narrow Bridge Finance, you will see an AdSense ad block two paragraphs down on the right side of the text.
 Adding that block increased my revenue dramatically.
 I am talking in the range of 10x higher than using a sidebar ad block alone.